 In 2015, the USBID in partnership with RHAA Landscape Architecture + Planning, published a public realm action plan to give the City and district stakeholders a set of principles and project-specific design interventions to amplify Union Square’s status as San Francisco’s premier visitor destination.
 Over 30 projects have been identified to enhance the public realm of Union Square.
 Click here to download the plan.

 We work collaboratively with our members, stakeholders, government, and non-profit partners to shape Union Square's long-term, economic vibrancy by creating an active and attractive public realm for everyone.

 The Union Square BID's 11 pedestrian sensors counted 41,928,327 in 2019!

-147,400 Avg.
-Daily Pedestrians That is the equivalent of the entire population of Torrance, California walking around Union Square!
+That is almost the equivalent of the entire population of Vallejo, California walking around Union Square!

 Followed by shopping (19%) and work (15%) Sightseeing 39%